-Among the potential symptoms of Graves’ disease are irregular heartbeat, weight loss, and an enlarged thyroid gland (goiter).
+Some potential symptoms of Graves’ disease are irregular heart rate, weight loss, and an enlarged thyroid gland (goiter).

 Sometimes, the immune system attacks tissues and muscles around the eyes.
 This is a condition called thyroid eye disease or Graves’ ophthalmopathy (GO).
 Inflammation causes the eyes to feel gritty, dry, and irritated.

-This condition can also make your eyes appear to bulge out.
+This condition can also make your eyes bulge out.
+This bulging is usually worse in one eye compared with the other.

 Symptoms of GO may include: